 Disclosing disability to an employer

 You can mention disability to your employer at any point.
-This could be because:
+You could ask what support is available.
+Or you can ask for a specific adjustment.
+This could be when:

 You can also talk about your condition before you start your job.
 It is your choice if you mention your impairment or condition at all.